grandeurdev/js-sdk/README.md

     var apolloProject = apollo.init("YOUR-APIKEY");
     ```

-    At this step, you will probably also have to allow the domain `localhost:8080` in cross origin access policy.
-You can do this by visting [settings](https://cloud.grandeur.tech/settings) page at cloud dashboard.
+    At this step, you will probably also have to allow the domain `localhost:8080` in the cross-origin access policy.
+You can do this by visiting [settings](https://cloud.grandeur.tech/settings) page at the cloud dashboard.
 Without following this step, your application will not be allowed to communicate to the cloud.

 4. Authenticate a user

-    Now is the time to add magic into the app.
-First step is to add a user to your project through [accounts](https://https://cloud.grandeur.tech/accounts) page of dashboard application.
+    Now is the time to add magic to the app.
+The first step is to add a user to your project through [accounts](https://https://cloud.grandeur.tech/accounts) page of dashboard application.
 Then to authentication feature to app, we will have to add a form and on form submit we will call a JS function where we will send a request to the cloud platform.
 The updated code is as below

     ```html
     <!-- index.html -->